 Easy to grow shrub

-roses come in a huge range of colors, scents and sizes.
+roses come in a huge range of colors, scents and sizes

 Basically, all roses can be described as shrubs or bushes.
 They are defined by their wide and high of growth.

-As a single plant with a height of up to 8 inches, they tower impressively out of garden beds.
+As a single plant with a height of up to 8 feet, they tower impressively out of garden beds.
 Groups of several plants work nicely as an eye-catcher on a free surface or in a bed.

 Planted as hedges and boundary to a small garden area, rose bushes perform very well.

 Modern shrub roses are very popular because of their pest and disease resistance and their long season of bloom.